 - UVE Baden Pilot Project Vision Board (2014)

 - UVE Initiative 2016 Workplan

 Seizing the opportunity to better connect people to urban nature in ways that maximize economic potential and result in optimal social benefits will require a bold, long-term vision for the future of the City of St. Louis.
-The City of St. Louis Urban Vitality & Ecology (UVE) Initiative was launched in partnership with the Missouri Department of Conservation and Missouri Botanical Garden in 2013 to advance objectives in the City of St. Louis Sustainability Plan, and the Mayor's Sustainability Action Agenda of priority implementation items.
+The City of St. Louis Urban Vitality & Ecology (UVE) Initiative was launched in 2013 to advance objectives in the City of St. Louis Sustainability Plan.
 In attempting to achieve short and long term goals to connect people with urban natural resources, the UVE initiative will attempt to use a process that engages our diverse community, promotes equity and aligns with stakeholder priorities.